ohduran/ohduran.github.io/_collections/_journal/2017-11-04-of-the-best-thing-about-linkedin.markdown

 ---
 layout: post
-title:  "On the Best Thing about LinkedIn"
+title: On the Best Thing about LinkedIn
 date:   2017-11-04 15:00:00 +0100
 categories: journal
 permalink: /the-best-thing-about-linkedin